lauradegroot/generalstore/README.md

 * character gives - This is what the character gives to the player after initial interaction.
 If nothing needs to be given, write 'false'.
 * character first_says - This is what the character first says to the player on initial interaction.
 * character finally_says - This is what the character says on subsequent interactions.

+**item**

-* item - Contains the properties for each item.
+Contains the properties for each item.
 All properties are mandatory.

 * item name - Name of the item.
 The level and name generate a uniqud id and this will dobule as your item's image filename.
 * item image - Filename of the item image.
 Save the file in `generalstore/media/images/items/`.
 * item left - Position of the item from the left.